 For utter charm and whimsy, few plants can beat Senecio 'Hippogriff', also known as Senecio peregrinus.
-The common name is Dolphin Necklace or Dolphin Plant and is a very apt description of this adorable succulent.
+The common name is String of Dolphins and is a very apt description of this adorable succulent.
 These succulents develop leaves that quite literally look like tiny jumping dolphins.
-Growing Dolphin Plants as household selections adds a touch of oceanic ambiance, combined with ease of care and unique leaf forms.
+Growing a String of Dolphins as household selections adds a touch of oceanic ambiance, combined with ease of care and unique leaf forms.

-A quick search on Dolphin Necklace info reveals that it is a cross between Hot Dog Cactus (Senecio articulatus) and String of Pearls (Curio rowleyanus).
-Dolphin Plants are hybrids that bring extra charm to a sea-themed planter.
-Their unusual leaf form has typical succulent plumpness with low maintenance and few growing issues.
+The String of Dolphins is a hybrid that brings extra charm to a sea-themed planter.
+Its unusual leaf form has typical succulent plumpness with low maintenance and few growing issues.
 The main thing to remember is that the plant is a succulent and requires well-draining soil to thrive.
-One of the worst offenses is overly wet soil, but don't be fooled – Dolphin Plants do like regular moisture.
+One of the worst offenses is overly wet soil, but do not be fooled, String of Dolphins do like regular moisture.

 Growing Conditions and General Care

-Like all succulents, these plants are tolerant of periods of dryness but will need to be kept moist enough to prevent the dolphin leaves from puckering.
+Like all succulents, this plant is tolerant of dryness periods but will need to be kept moist enough to prevent the dolphin leaves from puckering.
 Choose a well-draining potting medium and use a container that is just a bit larger than the plant.
-Dolphin Plants thrive in slightly crowded conditions.
+The plant thrives in slightly crowded conditions.

-Dolphin Plants may be just another novelty plant, but they are also selective about some of their care.
-Their cultivation requirements are similar to their parent plants.
-Provide them with bright but indirect light.
+The String of Dolphins may be just another novelty plant, but it is also selective about some of its care.
+Provide it with bright but indirect light.

 The optimum average temperatures are 72 °F (22 °C) during the growing season.
 The plant will go dormant in winter and requires slightly cooler temps, around 50 to 55 °F (10 to 13 °C).

 Allow soil to dry out between watering.
-On average, plants need to be watered once per week in the growing season, but only once per month in the dormant period.
+On average, the plant needs to be watered once per week in the growing season, but only once per month in the dormant period.